A 2022 Guide to Choosing a Patient Engagement Platform

 Acceptability to your staff is essential for any patient engagement platform.
 In other words, if your employees don’t like the new technology, it’s not going to fulfill its potential.

-Why WELL is the best of breed patient engagement platform
+Why WELL offers the best patient engagement software

 WELL offers interactive, real-time patient communication.
-It enables conversation between patients and your staff and offers automations to improve efficiency and get your patients the answers they need right away.
+It enables conversation between patients and your staff and offers automations to improve efficiency and get your patients the answers they need.
 WELL offers multilingual support in 19 different languages, including Spanish, French, German, Vietnamese, Mandarin, Japanese, and Korean.

 WELL integrates with the leading EMRs and third-party vendors, enabling billing, transportation, sentiment analysis, and more.
 One leading health system in southern California used WELL to increase portal enrollment by 19 percent across all sites.